 A network-level security solution allows threats to be stopped before they reach the device and is absolutely required to make mobile communication secure.
 Protecting customer, employee, or constituent data is a tremendous responsibility and one that deserves the highest level of scrutiny.
 The people need to demand more from their leaders, Trump et al.

-Gartner acknowledges Wandera in its 2017 Market Guide for Mobile Threat Defense
+Gartner Market Guide to Mobile Threat Defense Solutions